 A simple 4 layer contact network based on survey data

 Assume we want to build a simple contact network model consisting of 4 location types: households, school classes, work places and cities.
-To increase realism, we use survey data to create the population of agents and to define some of the location properties.
+To increase realism, we use survey data to create the population of actors and to define some of the location properties.

 [1]: